 Insole Court and Llandaff Cathedral, Cardiff

-Start your walk at Insole Court, a grade II listed Gothic mansion nestled in the leafy Cardiff suburb of Llandaff.
+Start your walk at Insole Court, a Grade II listed Gothic mansion nestled in the leafy Cardiff suburb of Llandaff.
 The dog-friendly venue’s grounds have been open to the public since 1946.
 Dogs are allowed inside Insole Court too.
 It's accessible to wheelchairs, with two wheelchairs available for visitors to use.
 There are also baby changing facilities available.
-If you’re hungry, stop by The Potting Shed.
-The menu includes breakfast rolls and brunch, with vegetarian and vegan options.
-Well-behaved dogs on leads are welcome in the café and in the gift shop.
+Well-behaved dogs on leads are welcome in the gardens and in the gift shop.

 Only a 5-minute walk away is Llandaff Cathedral, which boasts some of the finest medieval architecture in Wales.
 When you’re walking around the nature friendly grounds of the cathedral you may stumble across their new wildlife friendly butterfly garden and, if you’re really lucky, you might spot their two resident Peregrine Falcons.
 The pair can often be found resting on the pinnacles and gargoyles of the cathedral’s towers and, other times, circling overhead and calling each other as part of their courtship display.